jme2005/Get_Data_Assignment/CodeBook.md

 are in your working directory.

-The script contain 2 functions that will:
+The script contain 2 functions that will (- indicates within what function the operation occurs):

 	1. Read the data into the global environment. - "ReadData"
 	2. Combine the test and training dataset. - "ProcessData"
 	3. Rename the variables according to the features.txt file. - "ProcessData"
-	4. Extract the measurements of mean and standard deviation for each measurement. - "ProcessData"
+	4. Extract the measurements of mean and standard deviation for each measurement (note.1). - "ProcessData"
 	5. Add the subject and activity info to the measurements. - "ProcessData"
 	6. Create a tidy data set, containing the average mean and std for each activity and subject. - "ProcessData"
 	7. Return this data set in the data frame "tidyData".  - "ProcessData"
 	8. If you desire to remove the rawdata files you can also run the "DeleteRawData" function remove the "#" from the last line in the script.

 Also find this tidy Data set in this repo as "tidyData.csv"

+note.1: This only include the mean and std obtained from the signals listed above.
+The additional vectors obtained by averaging the signals in  a signal window sample where not included.
+These were:
+"gravityMean", "tBodyAccMean", "tBodyAccJerkMean", "tBodyGyroMean", and "tBodyGyroJerkMean".